A personal account from Scott Stern, senior director, solution consulting – finance, Prevedere

 Unlike in many organizations, the finance team there was well-respected and well-integrated with the innovation team.
 Everything was set up for me to succeed.
 Yet I failed at my first major task of providing analysis to the CEO and CFO on protecting our market footprint.
 Despite preparing for days and knowing every single number by heart, I couldn’t answer our CEO’s questions with confidence.
-I knew the numbers, but I couldn’t provide feedback on the “what if” questions he truly needed answered.
-I had all the information, but I didn’t have the answer.
+I knew the numbers, but I couldn’t provide feedback on the “what if” questions he truly needed the answers to.
 Fast forward to Masonite, and I saw a whole new set of finance challenges.
 FP&A, especially at Masonite, was a relatively new corporate function when I joined, with mostly administrative responsibilities.
 We were tasked to evolve this group to add more value to the business lines, which required changes in technology and expectations.

-Though these organizations were fundamentally different in size, scope and culture, my mission at both was the same – I knew that I had to be a strategic business partner at all levels of each organization to prove value.
-After joining Prevedere, and helping many FP&A leaders with this same challenge, here are 5 lessons I learned along the way.
+Though these organizations were fundamentally different in size, scope, and culture, my mission at both was the same – I knew that I had to be a strategic business partner at all levels of each organization to prove value.
+After joining Prevedere, and helping many FP&A leaders with this same challenge, here are five lessons I learned about what business intelligence really is.

 Lesson #1 – Build trusting, real partnerships.

 Forget the organizational chart.
 No matter how many hours YOU put in, collaboration is what will help your company win.
 To build trust and valuable relationships, view your peers, executives, direct managers and indirect managers ALL as business partners.
 Propose alternative views, provide insightful feedback – and even push back when required – but do so from a place that helps the company and the teams you work with collectively win.
 When you can add value at every turn, you will stand apart from the crowd, earn that seat at the table and become indispensable.